aminerachyd/cloud_lab_mosig/README.md

 ## Monitoring dashboard

-The prometheus/grafana dashboard that is generated with the ode doesn't seem to be working.
+The prometheus/grafana dashboard that is generated with the code doesn't seem to be working.
 It requires a bit of setup (installing some CRDs, modifying some RBAC rules) and it doesn't provide any data after the installation:

 ![JHipster metrics](/images/6.png)